2-Ethylhexanol: Properties and applications

 The branching in 2-ethylhexanol inhibits crystallization.
 Esters of 2-ethylhexanol are similarly affected, which together with low volatility, is the basis of applications in the production of plasticizers and lubricants, where its presence helps reduce viscosity and lower freezing points.
 Because 2-ethylhexanol is a fatty alcohol, its esters have emollient properties.
 Representative is the diester bis(2-ethylhexyl) phthalate (DEHP), commonly used in PVC.
 The triester tris (2-Ethylhexyl) trimellitate (TOTM) is another common plasticizer produced via the esterification of three 2-ethylhexanol per trimellitic acid.

 It is also commonly used as a low volatility solvent.
 The nitrate ester of 2-Ethylhexanol is also used as a cetane improver for diesel fuel.
 It also used to react with epichlorohydrin and sodium hydroxide to produce 2-Ethylhexyl glycidyl ether which is then used as an epoxy reactive diluent in various coatings, adhesives and sealants applications.
 It can be used in the development of photos, production of rubber and extraction of oil and gas.

 Industrial production

-2-Ethylhexanol is produced industrially by the hydrogenation 2-ethylhexanal.
+2-Ethylhexanol is produced industrially by the hydrogenation of 2-ethylhexanal.
 About 2,500,000 tons are prepared in this way annually.